 - The Cracker: Has no compunctions about using his impressive computational abilities against his foes, even those within ONI.

 - Deadpan Snarker: Not even his ONI superiors or the rationale behind Kilo-Five's own mission escape his scorn.

-- Defrosting Ice King: Becomes something resembling a friend to the rest of Kilo-Five as time goes on, despite his wariness about getting too close to humans.
+- Defrosting Ice Queen: Becomes something resembling a friend to the rest of Kilo-Five as time goes on, despite his wariness about getting too close to humans.

 - Insufferable Genius: Described as being deeply narcissistic, and he certainly doesn't hide his pride in his superior intelligence.